marzeq/custom-risc-emualtor/ISA.md

 * `start`: first byte of the device's MMIO region
 * `size`: size of the MMIO region in bytes
 * `name`: null-terminated ASCII string describing the device

-The machine information structure contains both the number of devices and the address of the device descriptor list.

-Programs can enumerate devices by reading the device list.

 ## Opcodes